 To ensure that the money he bequeathed was utilised in accordance with his wishes, William Whiteley, the Village’s founder, nominated “eight trustworthy persons” to act as Original Trustees, two of whom were his sons, Frank and William.

-Today, the stewardship of Whiteley’s legacy is entrusted to 12 independent, unpaid Trustees, chaired by Mike Tolley and supported by the Governance and Compliance Officer, Jane Simpson and Special Advisor, Heather Kerswell.
+Today, the stewardship of Whiteley’s legacy is entrusted to 10 independent, unpaid Trustees, chaired by Mike Sadler and supported by the Governance and Compliance Officer, Jane Simpson and Special Advisor, Heather Kerswell.